gorgos/soliditydeveloper.com-Archive-/src/pages/avoiding-out-of-gas-for-truffle-tests.md

 * Set the `gasPrice` for each transaction to `0`!

-You can either do that [manually](https://www.trufflesuite.com/docs/truffle/getting-started/interacting-with-your-contracts#making-a-transaction) for each transaction by passing the options as `{ gasPrice: 0 }`.
+You can either do that [manually](https://www.trufflesuite.com/docs/truffle/getting-started/interacting-with-your-contracts#making-a-transaction) for each transaction by passing `{ gasPrice: 0`.
 Or you can set the [defaults](https://github.com/trufflesuite/truffle/tree/master/packages/contract#mycontractdefaultsnew_defaults) for a contract to use a gas price of 0:

 ```javascript
 MyContract.defaults({
     gasPrice: 0,
 })
 ```

+This will not only be useful for avoiding out of gas errors, but it will also help when verifying ETH balances.
+Now you will not have to use complicated math to figure out the gas costs with [estimateGas](https://web3js.readthedocs.io/en/v1.2.0/web3-eth-contract.html#methods-mymethod-estimategas), multiplying it with the gas price and subtracting it from the expected ETH balance.

 ## Some exceptions